-The Abus Montrailer Quin is a new ‘smart helmet’ that could save lives in serious mountain biking crashes.
+The Abus Montrailer Quin is a ‘smart helmet’ that could save lives in serious mountain biking crashes.

 The helmet is fitted with a sensor that uses an advanced algorithm to determine if the wearer has been in a serious crash while mountain biking.